1. Who is the Processing Manager for your personal data?

 Please remember it is compulsory to attach a copy of your Personal ID card or of another document that proves your identity if you wish to exercise your rights.

-Equally, please be aware that NTT Disruption Europe, S.L. will respond to your request within the legally established deadlines and bearing in mind current legal provisions.
+In addiction, please be aware that NTT Disruption Europe, S.L. will respond to your request within the legally established deadlines and bearing in mind current legal provisions.

 |Right to correct:||You can change your personal data if it is incorrect.|